Teach Me

 • Tonic water: This contains an added mineral called quinine, which gives it a bitter taste.
 Sometimes brands will add artificial flavors and sweeteners to improve the water’s taste.

-Is sparkling water as healthy as still water?
+Is sparkling water healthy?

 “Generally speaking, drinking sparkling water has no negative health risks,” Heeney said.